TheBerkin/rant3/README.md

 ![Manhood logo](http://i.imgur.com/vYActli.png)

-Manhood is a templating language designed to be concise and extremely flexible.
+Manhood is a templating language for adding rich variations to text.
 It is capable of performing a wide variety of generation tasks, including but not limited to:

 * Generating HTML, JSON, and other recursive text-based data structures
 * Writing randomly generated words, sentences, and even stories